ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 |image0|
 *The Virtel Engine*

 Virtel provides three models.
-Web to Host access (VWA/W2H), Web Modernisation (VWM) and Web Integration (VWI).
+Web Access (VWA/W2H), Web Modernisation (VWM) and Web Integration (VWI).
 In the next section each model is described in detail.
 Regardless of the model, Virtel's mainframe requirements are the same.
 The basic file requirements are as follows:-

    - SAMP TRSF VSAM File.
 Contains the templates and web artefacts (JavaScript, Images, HTML, CSS elements etc.) which are served to the browser.
    - HTML TRSF VSAM File.
 Contains user customisation web artefacts (JavaScript, HTML, Images, HTML, CSS elements etc.)